Skip to content

 Social and emotional wellbeing problems are distinct from mental health problems and mental illness, although they can interact and influence each other (PM&C 2017).
 Even with good social and emotional wellbeing, people can experience mental illness.
 People with mental health problems or mental illness can live and function at a high level with adequate support yet continue to have social and emotional wellbeing needs (AIHW & NIAA 2020).

 The concept of health is complex, and there is no clear definition that is consistent across cultures.
-For researchers, practitioners and policy-makers to improve the health and wellbeing of Indigenous Australians, it is important for a definition to be agreed upon.
+For researchers, practitioners and policy-makers to improve the health and wellbeing of First Nations people, it is important for a definition to be agreed.
 Aboriginal Community Controlled Health Organisations were established in the late 1970s.
-Their efforts to define health from an Indigenous perspective resulted in concepts that are based on holistic health, such as social and emotional wellbeing.
-In 2004, the National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing 2004–09 was established (Gee et al. 2014).
+Their efforts to define health from a First Nations perspective resulted in concepts that are based on holistic health, such as social and emotional wellbeing.
+In 2004, the National Strategic Framework for Aboriginal and Torres Straits Islander Peoples’ Mental Health and Social and Emotional Wellbeing 2004–09 was established (Gee et al. 2014).
 It has 9 guiding principles that underpin social and emotional wellbeing:

 1. Health as holistic